-As Clayton continues to grow and emerge, I have a strong feeling that Jamie and the Nolan’s are going to be at the forefront of revitalizing the downtown area along with the other great business and restaurant owners down there.
+As Clayton continues to grow and emerge, I have a strong feeling that the Allred’s and Nolan’s are going to be at the forefront of revitalizing the downtown area along with the other great business and restaurant owners down there.
 And if the soft opening was any indication of what is to come from this new little spot, then they are going to crush it and have lines out the door for a very long time.
 If you’re coming through or staying in Rabun County, make sure you stop by and check them out.

 Fortify Pi officially opens today and will be open for lunch and dinner Monday through Saturday.